Ryan McMahon Player Props: Rockies vs. Angels

 Ryan McMahon At The Plate

-- McMahon has 73 hits and an OBP of .349 to go with a slugging percentage of .491.
-All three of those stats are best among Colorado hitters this season.
+- McMahon leads Colorado with 73 hits and an OBP of .347, plus a team-best slugging percentage of .487.

-- Among qualifying batters, he ranks 65th in batting average, while his on-base percentage ranks 45th and he is 29th in slugging.
+- Among qualifying hitters in MLB play, he ranks 66th in batting average, 47th in on-base percentage, and 37th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.